Where is Florianopolis

 with regard to nightlife slowing down must be taken

-by Americans with a grain of salt, as anyone who parties
+with a grain of salt, as anyone who parties

 with Brazilians in even the calmest of circumstances